Lu1g1n0/Freezing-of-gait-detection-and-prediction/README.md

 - `train_data.csv` for training data
 - `test_data.csv` for testing data

 These files should contain a table with N samples and 4 columns.
-The 4 columns contain acceleration data (`accV`, `accAP`, `accML`) and the Freezing of Gait label (`fogLabel`).
+The 4 columns contain acceleration data (`accX`, `accY`, `accZ`) and the Freezing of Gait label (`fogLabel`).
 N samples depend on the amount of data, and data should be sampled at 40 Hz.

+#### Example Data Format

+Here's an example of the expected format for the CSV files:

+'''csv
+accX,accY,accZ,fogLabel
+-0.123,0.456,0.789,0
+-0.987,0.654,0.321,1
+0.111,-0.222,0.333,0'''

 ### Output